 Design and Build

 Audi designers have brought together dramatic shapes and taut surfaces to update this A5 Sportback, creating a familiar yet very contemporary silhouette for the five-door coupe design that retains the original's handsome good looks.
 The stretched wheelbase, short overhangs and long, wraparound bonnet featuring a power dome emphasise the sporty silhouette.
-And the three-dimensional Singleframe grille is significantly flatter and wider than on the previous model.
+The Singleframe honeycomb grille is wider and flatter, and above it ventilation slits reference the classic Audi Sport quattro from 1984.
+A bold blade forms the lower edge of the bumper, which features larger air inlets.
+A new sill provides for a slimmer appearance when viewed from the side, while at the rear a diffuser insert with trapezoidal tailpipes makes the car appear wider.
 In profile, the wave-pattern shoulder line is a key contributor to the A5 Sportback's elegant stance.

-And inside?
-Well it's significantly more spacious.
-The interior length has gained 17mm, the shoulder room for driver and front passenger is up 11mm and the rear knee room is up by 24mm.
-The horizontal architecture of the instrument panel creates a sense of spaciousness too and the optional ambient lighting system with 30 colours to choose from should evoke a fitting interior mood.
-There's 480-litres of luggage capacity, which is close to the best in this class.
+Horizontal lines also dominate the interior of these improved A5 Sportback models.
+The large MMI touch display, the control centre of the car's redesigned operating system, is the focal point of the instrument panel and angled slightly toward the driver.
+It offers a user experience similar to a contemporary smartphone via a 10.1-inch touch display with acoustic feedback which replaces the rotary pushbutton used in previous models.
+Like all the latest Audis, this one gets the brand's 'Virtual cockpit' instrument binnacle, a 12.3-inch TFT display that replaces the conventional dials.
+There's still 480-litres of luggage capacity, which is close to the best in this class.
 Plus Audi also offers the option of sensor control for opening and closing the standard-fit electric luggage compartment lid.
 The rear seat back splits 40:20:40 as standard.
 The load-area width measures exactly one metre and the rectangular-shaped layout of this compartment makes it practical to use.
 With the rear seats folded down, the car can accommodate 1,300-litres.

 Market and Model